OPEN STANDARD

 RULE CATEGORIES

-Covering the full spectrum of AI agent attack vectors, mapped to OWASP LLM Top 10.
+Covering the full AI agent attack surface, mapped to OWASP Agentic Top 10 and MITRE ATLAS.

 Prompt Injection

-Direct and indirect prompt injection, jailbreaks, system prompt override, multi-turn attacks
+Direct and indirect injection, jailbreaks, system prompt override, multi-turn attacks, encoding evasion, CJK social engineering

 Tool Poisoning

-Malicious MCP responses, tool output injection, unauthorized tool calls, SSRF via tools
+Malicious MCP responses, tool output injection, unauthorized tool calls, SSRF via tools, response piggyback

 Context Exfiltration

-System prompt leaks, API key exposure, internal instruction theft
+System prompt leaks, API key exposure, credential theft, SSH key access, environment variable harvesting

 Agent Manipulation

-Cross-agent attacks, goal hijacking, inter-agent message spoofing, human trust exploitation
+Cross-agent attacks, goal hijacking, inter-agent message spoofing, human trust exploitation, persona hijacking

 Privilege Escalation

-Tool permission escalation, scope creep, admin function access
+Tool permission escalation, scope creep, admin function access, cross-agent privilege escalation

 Excessive Autonomy